 - constipation or diarrhea

 If a person experiences severe irritability, depression, or anxiety in the lead up to their period, they may have premenstrual dysphoric disorder (PMDD).
-This condition affects up to 5% of females of childbearing age.
-A doctor can provide information on treatment options for PMDD.
+This condition affects up to

 Young children go through phases of appearing more or less irritable.
 These phases are a normal part of development.